 As I started I took this photo

-A funny thing to also mention, when it gets really dark you tend to lose stuff, in the snow, but also the tubes aren’t as quickly found, making things chaotic.
+A funny thing to also mention, when it gets really dark you tend to lose stuff, in the snow, but also, the specific tubes aren't as quickly found, making things chaotic.

 But I must say, the energy I felt again, 'just doing it' is a great feeling.
 'Suffering' perhaps, but it will make you feel alive, totally zoned into that moment.